-Often, thyroid disorders are linked to Grave’s disease, an autoimmune condition.
+Often, thyroid disorders are linked to the autoimmune condition Graves’ disease.
 For most people, taking antihistamines along with treatment for their thyroid issues can help relieve itching.

 The kidneys work as filters for your blood, removing waste and water to produce urine.
 Itchy skin without a rash is common in people with kidney disease, especially if it’s left untreated.

 - a reduced ability to sweat and cool off